bakins/minikube-prometheus-demo/README.md

 If using the xhyve driver for minikube, you should be able to create and start a single node, local Kubernetes cluster by running:
-`minikube start --vm-driver=xhyve`.
-If not using the xhyve driver, just run `minikube start`.
+`minikube start --vm-driver=hyperkit`.
+If not using the hyperkit driver, just run `minikube start`.

 You can check that the node is up and running by running: `minikube status`.
 You should see something like:
 ```
-minikubeVM: Running
+minikube: Running
-localkube: Running
+cluster: Running
+kubectl: Correctly Configured: pointing to minikube-vm at 192.168.64.48
 ```

 If you want to stop the cluster, run `minikube stop`.
 To start it, run